mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 > ```

 ### brew-gem
->Install any gem package into a self-contained Homebrew cellar location: <https://github.com/sportngin/brew-gem>
+>Install any gem package into a self-contained Tigerbrew cellar location: <https://github.com/sportngin/brew-gem>
 >
 >*Note:* This can also be installed with `brew install brew-gem`.

 ### brew-growl
->Get Growl notifications for Homebrew https://github.com/secondplanet/brew-growl
+>Get Growl notifications for Tigerbrew https://github.com/secondplanet/brew-growl

 ### brew-more
 >Scrapes a formula's homepage to get more information: [https://gist.github.com/475200](https://gist.github.com/475200)